Accepted at ICLR 2026

 Results

-PixArt-α: Pareto frontier at 256x256 resolution on PartiPrompts (unseen during calibration), demonstrating superior trade-offs compared to FORA, ToCa, and TGATE.
+PixArt-α: Pareto frontier at 256×256 on PartiPrompts (unseen during calibration), demonstrating superior trade-offs compared to FORA, ToCa, and TGATE.

-FLUX-1.dev: Pareto frontiers at 256x256 resolution on PartiPrompts (unseen during calibration).
+FLUX-1.dev: Pareto frontiers at 256×256 on PartiPrompts (unseen during calibration).
 ECAD discovers efficient schedules across a wide range of speedups.

 ECAD Evolution: Progressive improvement of Pareto frontiers across 550 generations on PixArt-α.
-Pareto frontiers are shown as a function of TMACs and Image Reward score on the Image Reward calibration set.
-Lighter shades indicate earlier generations and darker indicate later ones.
-The 'final' frontier across all 550 generations is denoted in black.
+Pareto frontiers are shown as a function of TMACs and Image Reward score on the calibration set.
+Lighter shades indicate earlier generations; darker shades indicate later ones.
+The final frontier is denoted in black.

 Quantitative Results at 256×256 Resolution